CLU-MSCP/bedics/01-Theory/dsurch1.md

 <img src="https://raw.githubusercontent.com/CLU-MSCP/bedics/master/public/HSS.png" alt="HSS" align="right" style="width: 20%; height: 20%; margin:8px">

 I spent most of my years walking around campus with the work of Harry Stack Sullivan in my back pocket.
 I appreciated his focus on close relationships and his human approach to schizoprhenia.
-However, it wasn't until I read the work of Lorna Smith Benjamin that I was able to see clear methods of testing the application of interpersonal theory to personality disorders.

 <img src="https://raw.githubusercontent.com/CLU-MSCP/bedics/master/public/LSB.png" alt="HSS" align="left" style="width: 20%; height: 20%; margin:8px">

+However, it wasn't until I read the work of Lorna Smith Benjamin that I was able see an example of theory testing.
+Her work was focused on an understanding of personality disorders through the the lens of Sullivan and Timothy Leary.
 In study interpersonal theory, I never felt at a loss for questions to answer because I knew the theory well enough to know that many of the branches were unexplored or greatly in need of replication.
 There was no pressure to come up with a new idea or be unique.
-The focus was on the truth and developing good research methods.
+The focus was on the truth and developing good research methods to better develope the theory.
 Lastly, by committing early to a theory I was able to find a professional community filled with people to share my ideas with and present my work to at conferences and in journals.

 <br>